 - stomach pain, yellowing of the skin, nausea, fever, clammy skin and sweating

-- yellowing of the skin or eyeballs, fever, fatigue, loss of appetite, dark coloured urine or light coloured bowel movements
+- yellowing of the skin or eyes, fever, fatigue, loss of appetite, dark coloured urine or light-coloured bowel movements

 - a severe skin reaction with painful red areas and large blisters, accompanied by fever and chills, aching muscles and generally feeling unwell.

-- symptoms of a high fever, agitation, confusion, trembling and abrupt contractions of muscles
+- high fever, agitation, confusion, trembling and abrupt contractions of muscles

-- signs of an infection such as severe chills, fever, sore throat and mouth ulcers
+- severe chills, fever, sore throat and mouth ulcers

 Other side effects not listed above may occur in some patients.

 Keep your medicine in its pack until it is time to take it.
 If you take your medicine out of its pack it may not keep well.